 The CEO leads the day-to-day management of the Company in accordance with the Board's guidelines and directions.
-The CEO is responsible for keeping the Board of Directors informed and ensuring that the Board has all the factual material needed to make informed decisions.
+The CEO is responsible for keeping the Board of Directors informed and ensuring that the Board of Directors has all the material needed to make informed decisions.
 The CEO also keeps the Chairman of the Board informed, by continuous dialogue, of the development of the Group.
-The CEO and others in the Group Management hold formal meetings about every quarter, as well as a number of informal meetings, to go through the results of the previous month and discuss strategy questions.
-In 2017, Bong's Group Management consisted of six persons, including one woman.
+The CEO and others in the Group Management hold formal meetings about every quarter, as well as a number of informal meetings, to go through the results of the previous month and discuss strategy.
+In 2018, Bong's Group Management consisted of six persons, including one woman up until September after which it was five persons.
 The Group consists of the parent company Bong AB and a number of subsidiaries, as reported in note 19.
 Reporting by subsidiaries takes place on a monthly basis.
 The boards of the subsidiaries mainly consist of members of Bong's corporate management.